 The information is not intended to be patient education, does not create any patient-physician relationship, and should not be used as a substitute for professional diagnosis and treatment.

-Research in this area is always progressing which may mean some of this information is out of date.
+The team at Mountain IQ have worked hard to provide the most up to date information on altitude sickness, however, research in this area is always progressing which may mean some of this information is out of date.
 It is your responsibility to seek the latest information should you be going to high altitude.

 Acclimatisation is a process that results in the body becoming accustomed to lower levels of oxygen at altitude.
 It is only achieved by spending extended periods of time at various levels of altitude before progressing higher.